crcollins/chemtools-webapp/docs/other/main.md

 - json - this returns a json object with all of the properties of a molecule.
 - Job - there also is a job form on each molecule page that will allow generation of job files for any of the clusters given a few parameters.

 In addition to the files, the page for each structure also includes the exact name, the feature vector, and estimates for the HOMO, LUMO, and Band Gap energies.
-These estimates are calculated using the weights from a 567 dimensional linear regression on the feature vector.
-The linear regression was trained on ~1000 benzobisazole structures.
+These estimates are calculated using support vector machines with a gaussian kernel.
+The predictors were trained using ~1100 benzobisazole structures.

+Currently the system implemented updates the predictors every night if there have been more structures added to the database.

 ### Jobs ###